Trauma & PTSD

 How can Angela help?

-As an experienced psychotherapist and hypnotherapist, Angela also uses EMDR (eye-movement desensitisation and reprocessing) within a therapeutic framework to treat those suffering from PTSD.
+As an experienced psychotherapist, Angela also uses EMDR (eye-movement desensitisation and reprocessing) within a therapeutic framework to treat those suffering from PTSD.
 She has worked with many people suffering from the affects of trauma, including those who've experienced childhood abuse, domestic abuse, combat and accidents.
 You can be assured of an empathetic and safe space for you to work through PTSD issues whilst with Angela.
 For more information or to book an appointment, call her on 07736 480 376 or you can message her.

 For further information on how EMDR Therapy can help you with PTSD, whether in-person or online, see Angela's website EMDRSussex.com.